Search

 Use the filters below to refine your search...

-Ebenezer Akore Yeboah, a PhD student within Coventry University’s Research Centre for Healthcare and Communities, has been nominated for the Outstanding Contribution to...
+A PhD student from Coventry University’s Research Centre for Healthcare and Communities has been shortlisted for the Student of the Year award at the Black Healthcare...